jkillingsworth/jkillingsworth.com/_posts/2018-04-23-fixed-fractions-and-fair-games.md

 {% chart fig-19-fraction-add-log-med.svg %}

 So is this a fair game or not?
-The mean value suggest that it might be, but the median value suggests otherwise.
+The mean value suggests that it might be, but the median value suggests otherwise.
 What if we take an analytical approach?
 Since the fixed fraction betting strategy is multiplicative instead of additive, let's consider the geometric mean instead of the arithmetic mean:

 {% latex 1 fig-20 %}
     \begin{document}